 Mass movement works to break down slopes and provide material for erosion, transportation and deposition.

 All mass movement happens on slopes (after all, by definition, gravity has to be involved).
 On a slope, the driving force (gravity) is usually balanced by the resisting forces (friction and shearing) – things stay put.

-However if you change something – like the slope angle, moisture content, or movement (earthquake) – materials start to move!
+However if you change something – like the slope angle, moisture content, movement (earthquake), weathering (like freeze/thaw processes), or human activity – materials start to move!

 This means that sand will move on very shallow slopes.
 In contrast, rocks like granite, can be stable on vertical slopes.